15 Reasons to Visit York River State Park, Virginia

 When we started our hike we had no idea that a Fossil Beach was in the park and I never expected to see fossils of ocean marine life along a river!
 The fossils are everywhere you look along the shore and embedded high up in the sandy cliff.
 They date from 2 to 8 million years ago when this area was about 200 feet (60 meters) underwater.
 (Click the image to read about the fossils)

 The York River is so wide that it feels like you’re on the shore of a lake.
-No swimming is allowed in this spot, but you can wade in the water, walk along the shore or even bring a picnic lunch.
+No swimming is allowed in this spot, but you can wade in the water, walk along the shore, or even bring a picnic lunch.
 You’ll find sand, grass, and driftwood along with intriguing fossils.

 Fossil Frenzy

 Searching for fossils is a fun activity for young and old alike.
 Several times during the year the park hosts a “Fossil Frenzy” where park rangers talk about the history of these fossils and the group, which is open to all ages, is allowed to search for fossils with the ranger helping to identify their treasures.
 If you participate, you’re allowed to take one fossil home.
-If you click on the image below you can see thousands of fossils exposed in the side of the cliff.
+If you click on the image below you can see thousands of fossils exposed on the side of the cliff.

 NOTE: Digging into the cliffs is prohibited.